praat/praat/README.md

 ### 4.1.
 MacOS development set-up

-Your source code folders, such as `fon` and `sys`, will reside in a folder like `/Users/yourname/Praats/src`, where you also put `praat64.xcodeproj`, as described above in 3.2.
+Your source code folders, such as `fon` and `sys`, will reside in a folder like `/Users/yourname/Praats/src`, where you also put `praat.xcodeproj`, as described above in 3.2.
 On Paul’s 2018 MacBook Pro with Xcode 12.2, building Praat with Command-B or Command-R, after cleaning the build folder with Shift-Command-K, takes 120 seconds for the x86_64 part and 110 seconds for the ARM64 part (optimization level O3).